Our parks are cared for by key workers and volunteers. If public bins are full, please take your rubbish home.

-Wandle Park is a pleasant local amenity space off Merton High Street near to the town of Colliers Wood in the north of Merton.
-The park lies alongside the river Wandle, an area rich in early industrial history, and is of informal design consisting of grass, a linear path, with trees generally beside the river and newer wetland features.
+Wandle Park is off Merton High Street, Colliers Wood.
+The park lies alongside the river Wandle, an area rich in early industrial history, and is of informal design with woodland and wetland features.
+It occupies approximately 11 acres and is situated on the site of a former millpond.

 This park is on the Nelson Trail and the Wandle Trail.